RARM/OpenGL-to-WebAssembly/01-hello-gtk/readme.md

 # 01 Hello GTK
 The objective of this module is to create an 800x600 window and attach an OpenGL context to it.
 This tutorial doesn't teach how to use the GTK toolkit, but it is used only to create a window and an OpenGL context.
-Eventually, the target platform will be WebAssembly and an HTML canvas instead of using a GTK toolkit to create a native app.
+Eventually, the target platform will be WebAssembly and an HTML canvas instead of using a GTK toolkit.

 ## Installing and Testing GTK
 Let's start by installing the appropriate tools.
 Use the [instructions for your platform](https://www.gtk.org/docs/installations/).
 For Ubuntu use: